 Birth control methods

-1. hormonal – birth control pills, shots, skin patch, vaginal ring
+1. hormonal – birth control pills, injections, skin patch or implant, vaginal ring

 · combined estrogen and progesterone